×

 We asked people if there is a lot of crime.
 They answered:

 "Medina, is generally considered a safe city with a relatively low crime rate.
 This is largely due to the strict laws and regulations enforced by the Saudi Arabian government.
 The city, being a significant religious site in Islam, is well-guarded and monitored, which contributes to its safety.
 However, like any other city, minor crimes such as pickpocketing or petty theft can occur, especially in crowded areas.
 Violent crimes are rare, and the city's overall safety level is high.
-It's important for visitors to respect local customs and laws to avoid any legal issues," wrote a member in Medina.
+It's important for visitors to respect local customs and laws to avoid any legal issues," commented one expat who made the move to Medina.

 About the Author